What is a proof of funds letter for real estate?

-Consider including a proof of funds letter and a prequalification in your offer.
-Having both can make your bid stand out, because it will give the seller confidence you have the means to buy their house.
+Consider including a proof of funds letter and a prequalification with your offer.
+Having both can make your bid stand out, because it will give the seller confidence that you have the means to buy their house.

-What kinds of money can be used for a proof of funds letter?
+What types of money can be used for a proof of funds letter?

 This means that assets like stocks and bonds can’t be used in a proof of funds letter.
-You would need to sell these assets and deposit the money from the sale into another account first.
-Retirement accounts or 401Ks also can’t be used for the letter.
-You would need to make withdraws from these accounts, which may result in interest or penalties, and deposit the money into another account.
+You would need to sell these assets, and deposit the money from the sale into another account, first.
+Retirement accounts or 401Ks also cannot be used for the letter.
+You would need to make withdraws from these accounts, which may result in interest or penalties, then deposit the money into another account.

 What information do proof of funds letters contain?

-Proof of funds letters are typically written on the financial institution’s letterhead and state the total amount of funds available in the account as well as the date these funds were available.
+Proof of funds letters are typically written on the financial institution’s letterhead and state the total amount of funds available in the account, as well as the date these funds were made available.
 The letter is usually signed by an official of the institution.
 It’s also typical to include a bank or account statement with the letter.
-Because these statements can contain sensitive financial information, you may want to black out information such as the account number before giving it to the seller.
+Since these statements can contain sensitive financial information, you may want to black out information, such as the account number, before giving it to the seller.